Search suggestions update instantly to match the search query.

 You'll also have access to a personal tutor to support you in your studies.

-If English isn't your first language, our academic skills team can support you in working across languages.
+You are expected to meet English language entry requirements for your course, as outlined on the relevant course page.
+However, if English isn't your first language, our academic skills team can support you in working across languages.
 You can also do our online free In-Sessional English (ISE) module to improve your written English language skills during your degree.

 Our dedicated team hosts drop-in sessions every week, providing expert guidance for part-time job searches, CV and cover letter editing, and interview preparation.
 You can also avail of this service online.
-To find out more, visit our careers and employment page.

 We offer a range of support to help students manage their mental health, wellbeing, and any disability-related needs.
 Our wellbeing team is here to help you navigate challenges and access the right services.
-To find out more, visit our wellbeing services page.

 If you're an EU student you may be eligible to receive our EU Scholarship.